In this article, you will learn about the deadlift for seniors. Is it beneficial, is it safe, and of course how to do it.

 If only there were a way to prevent your lower back from giving out while lifting heavy (or even light) objects.
 Oh, wait!
 There is!
 It’s called doing deadlifts.

-Here’s a great video about the benefits of the deadlift by (YouTube embed, Elder Strength does not own the content):
+Here’s a great video about the benefits of the deadlift by Noregretspt (YouTube embed, content not created or owned by Elder Strength)

-Of all the strength exercises the deadlift has the most capacity to improve because it involves the whole body on a relatively short distance.
+Of all the strength exercises the deadlift has the most capacity to improve.
+This is because it involves your whole body on a relatively short range of motion.

-When you learn the correct movement patterns to move a weight efficiently and the load that movement pattern progressively over time, you can become unbelievably strong.
+When you learn the correct movement patterns and then load that movement pattern progressively over time, you can become unbelievably strong.

-Even many average-size senior women can deadlift over 200 lbs safely, which makes it the perfect exercise for improving functional strength in seniors.
+There are many average-size senior women who can deadlift over 200 lbs safely.
+This proves it’s the perfect exercise for improving functional strength in seniors.